gtribello/MTH4332/NAVIGATION.md

 end
   four --> five
-click A "research.md" "A more detailed introduction to the phillosophy that underpins this course" click B "" "Some exercises to introduce you to the technique of Monte Carlo that we will be using to calculate ensemble averages in the rest of this course" click A1 "Reports/non_interacting_particles_report.pdf" "My example paper on non-interacting particles" click C1 "proj1-extensions.md" "Suggestions for extension projects on systems on non-interacting particles" click A2 "Reports/harmonic_oscillator_MD.pdf" "My example paper on molecular dynamics on a single particle"
+click A "research.md" "A more detailed introduction to the phillosophy that underpins this course" click B "mc_exercise" "Some exercises to introduce you to the technique of Monte Carlo that we will be using to calculate ensemble averages in the rest of this course" click A1 "Reports/non_interacting_particles_report.pdf" "My example paper on non-interacting particles" click C1 "proj1-extensions.md" "Suggestions for extension projects on systems on non-interacting particles" click A2 "Reports/harmonic_oscillator_MD.pdf" "My example paper on molecular dynamics on a single particle"